MustafaLopaev/Open-Hack/README.md

 is search engines such as Google.
 Document summarization is another."""

  # Çıktı

- # Özetler
- # 	Türkçesi
-	Otomatik özeteme, orijinal belgenin en önemli noktalarını tutan bir özetini oluşturmak için bir bilgisayar programı ile bir metin belgesi azaltılması işlemidir.
+	(Türkçe Özeti) Otomatik özeteme, orijinal belgenin en önemli noktalarını tutan bir özetini oluşturmak için bir bilgisayar programı ile bir metin belgesi azaltılması işlemidir. \n
-# 	 İnglizcesi
-	Automatic summarization is the process of reducing a text document with a                 computer program in order to create a summary that retains the most important points                 of the original document.
+	(İnglizce Özeti)Automatic summarization is the process of reducing a text document with a computer program in order to create a summary that retains the most important points of the original document.

 # Kaynaklar:
 	TextRank algorifması:  https://towardsdatascience.com/textrank-for-keyword-extraction-by-python-c0bae21bcec0